 The Lutheran tradition is a 500-year-old branch of Protestant Christianity.
 Non-denominational churches are a fast-growing segment of evangelical Christianity, especially in the United States and Europe.
-These Christians traditions have similarities and differences.
+These Christian traditions have similarities and differences.
 What are they?

 What are the similarities between Lutheranism and non-denominational churches?
 How different are their beliefs about God, Jesus Christ, salvation, the Holy Spirit, the Lord’s Supper, and the end times?
 Keep reading to learn more.

 Many people are curious about the similarities and differences between Lutheranism and the Episcopal Church.
-See Lutheran vs Episcopal: What’s the Difference? to learn more.
+See Lutheran vs. Episcopal: What’s the Difference? to learn more.

-One one hand, Lutheranism is a branch of Protestant Christianity that has historically held to a defined set of convictions based on the Bible.
-Though in the 20th century some Lutheran synods have distanced themselves from their heritage, their theological and practical roots are fixed.
+Though in the 20th century, some Lutheran synods distanced themselves from their heritage, their theological and practical roots are unchangeable.
 (Also see What Is the Most Conservative Lutheran Synod?)

 On the other hand, non-denominational churches have various histories, convictions, and practices that are as numerous and varied as the stars in the sky.

-Overview of structural similarities and differences
+Overview of Similarities and Differences

 Lutheran churches | Non-denominational churches | |